top of page

 d.
 Jesus.

-Elijah called for fire on three separate occasions until the captain sent by King Ahaziah finally got the hint.
+He called for fire on three separate occasions until the captain sent by King Ahaziah finally got the hint to stop attacking.

 2 Kings 1:10.